 It reminds me of the longstanding conversation about TV drama’s recent “Golden Age.”
 We’re long past good guys in white cowboy hats and bad guys in black cowboy hats.
 Now we root for charismatic protagonists from Tony Soprano to Don Draper even as they exploit, abuse and even murder those close to them.
 No show exemplifies this phenomenon better than Stereogum readers’ favorite series, Breaking Bad.
 We threw our sympathies behind Walter White, a pathetic weakling schoolteacher and terminal cancer patient nobly dipping into dirty business to provide for his family, only to watch him become a man willing to murder children to get what he wants.
 He’s decidedly a villain now, yet a part of me still sympathizes with Walter and cheers when he manages to will himself out of a corner.
 Grantland’s Andy Greenwald nails it: “The central conceit of Breaking Bad and, really, all of these lauded cable shows about complicated men is that personal interests trump those of the society.
 On Mad Men, Sons Of Anarchy, hell, even Copper, we never stop caring about our heroes’ survival, even as others suffer.
 Tony Soprano was a sympathetic criminal, happiest when eating onion rings with his family, not betraying them.
 Breaking Bad, by contrast, explodes the fallacy that any good can come from evil; by setting us up to wish otherwise, it makes the viewer complicit in the criminality.”
 The fourth wall makes for a comfortable buffer, but we don’t pump our fists for real-life Walter Whites; we just wave them angrily.

 Something similar is going on in music.
 The pop charts are, obviously, a playground for misogyny, violence, greed, exploitation, ego-tripping, and plenty of other behavior ostensibly condemned by society.
 Give or take an angry PTA parent or moralistic politician, this stuff is happily consumed and widely celebrated.
 Put the same content in a viral video or a TMZ headline, though, and watch the outrage unfold.
 There is a steep disconnect at play, and I’m as guilty as anybody.
 Lil Wayne and Drake’s “She Will,” for instance, is basically the story of two superstars plotting to use their money and power to manipulate strippers into fucking them.
-In real life, if I witnessed some skeezy rapper convincing a girl to whore herself out, I’d be upset about it.
+In real life, if I witnessed this kind of behavior, I’d be upset about it.
 Phrase it in evocative slang, set it to a crystalline hook, and plop it into sweeping, darkly seductive Noah “40” Shebib production, though?
 Suddenly it feels like something else, a morally ambiguous fantasy world to be explored and enjoyed from a safe distance.
 It’s easy to detach yourself from the content and vibe out.
 Back when my wife and I were dating, we blasted “She Will” constantly on the car stereo.
 This creeper anthem was the closest thing we had to “our song.”
 We even joked about making it the first dance at our wedding.
 Had those guys showed up at the reception and started scheming about how to use the bridesmaids as their temporary playthings, the joke would be over real fast.

 We have a tendency, it seems, to suspend judgment on morally questionable art when it entertains us only to dole out judgment mercilessly — and distance ourselves rapidly — when its content spills into real life.
 Conventional wisdom says people like Chris Brown and John Paul Pitts need to pay, that their crimes against humanity merit justice beyond what the courts can dole out.
 And in a sense they will pay; their violence against women will always be hanging over their heads, all the way to the obituary.
 Accountability is important.
 Those in power should be scrutinized.
 Evil should be exposed.
 Justice should be served.
 Certainly any Brown supporter trying to argue that he has changed or that he is misunderstood is ignoring the facts.
 But I can’t abide the notion that he and Pitts should no longer be allowed to profit from recording a great pop single, that their music is more tarnished than anybody else’s just because they’ve stumbled in such extreme and public fashion.
 Where is the point of no return, the border between excusable human error and blacklist-worthy offense?
 If these guys’ sins are unforgivable, why not yours?